1100 Words You Need to Know Week 37 Day 4

 Insert the new words in these sentences.

-1. She could not countenance* a lethal* weapon; it was tantamount* to a phobia with her.
+1. She could not countenance* the sight of a lethal* weapon; it was tantamount* to a phobia with her.

 2. The erudite man was more than merely bilingual;* he spoke five languages.